grafviktor/goto/CONTRIBUTING.md

 If you encountered a bug or a problem please raise a "New Issue" on the [issues](https://github.com/grafviktor/goto/issues) page first.
 Reporting an issue alone is already a great help for the project.
 If you have enough energy to send a bugfix you will help all those people who use the application.
 Please, leave a comment beneath the issue letting all know that the work is in progress, if you decide to resolve one of the problems.

-Though, in this project we're not following [TDD](https://en.wikipedia.org/wiki/Test-driven_development) practices, unit test coverage is a must.
+Though, in this project we do not follow [TDD](https://en.wikipedia.org/wiki/Test-driven_development) practices, unit test coverage is a must.
 However, you can send your bugfix without tests.
 In that case, the project authors will be responsible for adding unit tests on your behalf.